MarcoGarlet/Node.js/design_pattern/README.md

 * We separate the concrete factories (Audi, BMW) from the abstract factory to adhere the Open-Closed Principle.
 * If we wrote abstract factory concrete, we would have an *orderCar* method with an internal switch case and every time we add a new Car Class the Factory class would be open for modification.

+## Abstract Factory

+* We create abstract and concrete class for each products we want to produce.
+* In my [example](code/creational/abstract_factory), we have two different concrete class (Warrior and Mage).
+For simplicity are the same concrete class for the factories but it is possible to have a different Warrior and Mage for the different factory extending the same interface.
+* Two different concrete factories (Evil and Good) that produce Warriors and Mage.

 # Structural Design Patterns